 Holistic Healing – The fact is that there are many reasons why individuals turn to alcohol and drugs.
 These substances are forms of escape, but unfortunately, the abusers don’t typically know what exactly it is they are trying to escape, or heal.
 Because holistic healing programs bear in mind the whole picture, they are most likely to be effective for alcohol and drug rehab.

-Our San Diego-based rehabilitation center uses holistic healing to complement traditional pharmacotherapy and psychotherapy in detoxification, rehabilitation and extended care.
-Holistic healing offers diverse therapeutic options that boost the results of traditional intervention.
-Apex Recovery puts a lot of effort into creating personalized recovery plans that include both traditional and holistic treatment, so that every patient experiences comprehensive rehabilitation.
+Our San Diego-based rehabilitation center uses holistic healing to complement traditional pharmacotherapy and psychotherapy in detoxification, rehabilitation, and extended care.
+Holistic healing offers diverse therapeutic options that boost the results of the traditional intervention.
+Apex Recovery puts a lot of effort into creating personalized recovery plans that include both traditional and holistic treatment so that every patient experiences comprehensive rehabilitation.

 These are the elements of our holistic healing at Apex Recovery:

 - Fresh, organic meals that nourish the body as well as the mind